We don't buy platinum jewelry, costume or plated jewelry, grain/shot, circuitboards, recovery silver, stamps, or paper currency.

 We perform non-destructive electronic testing on coins and bullion bars.
 If your coin is in a case, we typically do not need to remove it.

-For heavy or unstamped gold jewelry, we may need to file or even completely cut the item before finalizing the purchase.
+For heavy or unstamped gold jewelry, we may need to file, drill into, or even completely cut the item before finalizing the purchase.
 In these cases, we can first provide you with an offer.

-For items containing large stones, or gold watch bands or pocket-watches containing workings, we can provide a minimum offer by deducting from the gross weight of the item to account for this material.
+For items containing large stones, or gold watches containing workings, we can provide a minimum offer by deducting from the gross weight of the item to account for this material.
 Should you wish to proceed with the sale, we will remove any non-precious-metal material and re-weigh the item.

 We offer payment via cash, Zelle, check, ACH transfer, and wire transfer.

 When selling in person, we issue cash, check, or Zelle payments on the spot.
-ACH and wire transfers may not be issued immediately.
+ACH and wire transfers will be issued the same or next business day.

 When selling by mail, payments are processed the same or next business day you accept our offer.